 Well-designed software helps to avoid friction in your team and reduces wasted time when searching for the right KPI or graph.

-Please note that this doesn’t mean that the software should be simple in its functionality, just simple to use.
 You want the software to give you much more than just limited information.
 In case of problems, you need to access historical data, real-time graphs, and details on individual charge points or connectors.

-Hence, the software should support a large set of graphs and allow you to retrieve detailed information on your charge point operations, just as Ampcontrol does.
+The software should support a large set of graphs and allow you to retrieve detailed information on your charge point operations, just as Ampcontrol does.
 See below for an example of Ampcontrol’s user interface.

-Essential EV charging parameters to monitor
+Essential EV Charging Parameters to Monitor

 Maximum power output of the charge point